boozallen/jenkins-templating-engine/docs/concepts/library-development/library-source.md

 ## Library Source Structure

-Within a configured library source, a library is a *directory*.
+Within a configured Library Source, a library is a *directory*.

-The name of the directory is the identifier that would be declared in the `libraries{}` block of the pipeline configuration.
+The name of the directory is the identifier that would be declared in the `libraries{}` block of the Pipeline Configuration.

 ## Library Providers

-The Jenkins Templating Engine plugin provides an interface to create library sources.
+The Jenkins Templating Engine plugin provides an interface to create Library Sources.

-The plugin comes with two types of library sources built-in: SCM Library Sources and Plugin Library Sources
+The plugin comes with two types of Library Sources built-in: SCM Library Sources and Plugin Library Sources.

 ### SCM Library Source